-study design
+Study design

-The present study was a prospective, multicenter, randomized, double-blind, two-parallel group, placebo-controlled phase III trial evaluating the safety and efficacy of masitinib plus gemcitabine against placebo plus gemcitabine in chemotherapy-naïve PDAC patients.
-Masitinib (9 mg/kg/day) was administered orally in two daily doses, while gemcitabine (1000 mg/m2) was administered according to standard clinical practice.
-The composition and dispensing of masitinib and placebo capsules were identical except for the amount of the active ingredient contained.
+The present study was a prospective, multicenter, randomized, double-blind, two-parallel group, placebocontrolled phase III trial evaluating the safety and efficacy of masitinib plus gemcitabine against placebo plus gemcitabine in chemotherapy-naïve PDAC patients.
+Masitinib (9 mg/kg/day) was administered orally in two daily doses while gemcitabine (1000 mg/m2) was administered according to standard clinical practice.
+Composition and dispensing of masitinib and placebo capsules were identical except for the amount of active ingredient contained.
 Treatments were administered until progression, intolerance, or patient withdrawal, with disease progression assessed via CT scan according to RECIST criteria every 8 weeks.
 In the event of a treatment-related grade 3 or 4 adverse event (AE), treatment interruption or blinded dose reduction was permitted according to predefined criteria.
 The investigation was carried out in accordance with the Declaration of Helsinki and approved by the national health authorities and local ethics committees.

-patients and randomization
+Patients and randomization

-Eligible patients were chemotherapy-naïve with histologically or cytologically confirmed inoperable advanced or metastatic PDAC.
-Other eligibility criteria included: age 18 years or older; Eastern Cooperative Oncology Group (ECOG) performance status \leq 1; a life-expectancy of >12 weeks; bilirubin <3×ULN, adequate renal, cardiac, and hepatic functions.
-At baseline, patients were centrally randomized to treatments groups (1:1) using an Interactive Voice Response System (IVRS), with treatment allocated according to a modified minimization method.
+Eligible patients had histologically or cytologically verified inoperable, chemotherapy-naïve advanced or metastatic PDAC.
+Other eligibility criteria included: age 18 years or older; Eastern Cooperative Oncology Group (ECOG) performance status ≤ 1 ; a life-expectancy of >12 weeks; bilirubin <3xULN, adequate renal, cardiac, and hepatic functions.
+At baseline, patients were centrally randomized to treatments groups (1:1) using an Interactive Voice Response System, with treatment allocated according to a modified minimization method.
 Stratification was done according to geographic region and disease status (locally advanced versus metastatic).
 The investigators, patients, data analysts, and the trial sponsor were blinded to the randomization sequence and treatment assignment.

-statistical analysis
+Statistical analysis